 - evidence to support the data that’s been provided on the member’s service history;

-- documentation from a members HR file or their records;
+- documentation from a member’s HR file or their records;

-- a timeline of your involvement in events such as a retirement, partial retirement or an ill health retirement application;
+- a timeline of your involvement in events such as a retirement, partial retirement or an ill health retirement application.

-- their name
+- their name;

-- their contact address
+- their contact address; and

-- their contact details including email and phone number
+- their email and phone number.

-The completed form will need to include the following.
+The completed form will need to include the following:

-- our response to the member’s complaint
+- your response to the member’s complaint;

-- all documents or information requested
+- all documents or information requested;

 - any additional evidence you want to be considered.

 When the Scheme Administrator or the Scheme Manager request information, they will try and make this as specific as possible and explain why they need this to reach an outcome.

 This is to ensure the employer is able to locate exactly what they need and provide any additional evidence you think would contribute to the outcome.
 If the information is available from different teams within a department, then the nominated complaints contact will need to coordinate getting this information and providing it to the Scheme Administrator or the Scheme Manager.